Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 This F5 solution disables access for accounts immediately upon the organization identifying in their directory service that the corresponding user poses a significant risk.
 This is accomplished with the configuration of the corresponding logic in the F5 access policy definition and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.

 ### AC-3 ACCESS ENFORCEMENT
-Access to the BIG-IP must be made through approved means.
+Access to this F5 solution must be made through approved means.
 Related to AC-2, remote authentication and role determination help satisfy this control.

 #### AC-3(2) ACCESS ENFORCEMENT | DUAL AUTHORIZATION
 This F5 solution enforces dual authorization, also known as two-person control, for organization-defined privileged commands and/or actions.
 This is accomplished with the configuration of the corresponding logic in the F5 access policy definition, including notification of request for authorization to the two persons, and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.